AlineFrost/Oravia/docs/quick/lesson01.md

 A lot of Oravia vocabulary is built from recurring sound-meaning pieces called **building blocks**.

 Building blocks make vocabulary easier to learn and remember.
-When a piece turns up again, the old association comes with it.
+As you learn more words, you form a web of associations and an intuitive sense for what they mean.
 Many times, you may even get a sense of the word before learning it.

 Because this is a short course written in English, most of the mnemonics here use English or familiar Romance-language connections.
 The Complete Course and the Building Blocks page use mnemonics and sound connections from languages around the world.